CCSBT-Dev/sbtr/README.md

 ### Examples

-Examples input files are provided in `arc/example_lab.rep` and `levfiles/example.lev`.
+Example input files are provided in `arc/example_lab.rep` and `levfiles/example.lev`.
 The `_lab.rep` input file can be read into R using:

     data.example <- get.all.files("arc/example_lab.rep")